 MVP Incorporation and the start of the expansion (1978 to 1996)

 The firm’s practice areas grew from their initial real estate and business ventures to include more education law, municipal work and insurance defense.
 The Firm’s municipal practice grew, adding attorneys from the City of Kansas City, Kansas.

 MVP got more and more involved with education law.
 Since around 1910, the firm had served as general counsel to the Kansas City Kansas Public Schools.
 In 1974, the Department of Justice filed charges against the school district for racial segregation in student assignment.

 The firm doubled in size between 1950 and 1973.

 In 1978, the MVP incorporated and became a professional association rather than the traditional partnership.
 The firm opened its second location in 1978 in Prairie Village, Kansas.
 By 1981, the firm had grown to 23 attorneys.

 By 1991, the firm had 33 attorneys and were regularly practicing in Kansas and Missouri.
 In 1996 the firm opened their first office outside the Kansas City Metro area and set up shop in St. Louis, Missouri.
 With the office in St. Louis, the firm began practicing in Illinois.

 In 2006, the firm opened its Springfield, Missouri office to better deliver services to clients throughout the state.

 The firm continues to grow.
 In 2008 the firm had 44 attorneys, growing to 50 in 2011 and 56 by 2013.
 During this growth the firm expanded geographically opening offices in Tulsa, Oklahoma and Omaha, Nebraska in 2011.
 In 2011, MVP attorneys were practicing in seven states: Kansas, Missouri, Illinois, Iowa, Nebraska, Oklahoma and Arkansas.

 MVP continues looking to the future.
-In 2019, the firm continues their expansion with the opening of offices in Springfield, Illinois and West Des Moines, Iowa.
+In 2019, the firm continued their expansion with the opening of offices in Springfield, Illinois and West Des Moines, Iowa.